Top 50 Startup Tools 2025: Budget Cloud, Editors, Testing & More

 What it does: Track and manage business expenses

-Why it's essential: Simplify expense reporting and tax preparation
+Why it's essential: Simplify expense reporting and tax preparation, especially if you have a co-founder.

 Pricing: From $5/month